Anatomy of a Restaurant Booth

 4. Back

 The backrest is the main support structure where guests lean, designed to provide both comfort and stability.
 It is typically padded and upholstered, often using materials such as fabric, vinyl, or a combination of both.
 For example, a booth may have vinyl upholstery for durability with a fabric backrest to add style and align with the restaurant's theme and décor.
-The backrest can feature various styles, including smooth, tufted, buttoned, or channeled, and in some designs, it may even consist of plain wood for a more rustic or minimalist style.
+The backrest can feature various styles—smooth, tufted, buttoned, or channeled—and in some designs, it may even be plain wood for a minimalist style.
+If you need a specific look or layout, explore our custom restaurant booths.

 5. Cushion